Holiday Honey Brined Turkey Recipe

 - Let the brine cool a bit before adding to the brining bag.

 - Brine about 12 hours or overnight.
-Brining longer may result in darker meat and skin, which will taste just fine.
-Just don’t brine for over 18 hours or your turkey coul be too salty.
+Brining longer may result in darker meat and skin, but it will taste fine.
+Just don’t brine for over 18 hours or your turkey could be too salty.

-- PRO-Tip: I brine my bird in the refrigerator if I have room, but on Thanksgiving, that real estate is precious and I use a large cooler filled with ice.
+- PRO-Tip: Brine the bird in the refrigerator if you have room, but on Thanksgiving, that real estate is precious so you can also use a large cooler filled with ice.

 - Truss your turkey (meaning to tie legs and wings tight against the turkey with butcher’s twine) (affiliate link) to help roast more evenly.